Israel welcomes UN blacklisting of Hamas for sexual crimes in conflict - www.lokmattimes.com

 The ministry said the inclusion came after "hard work" by Israeli diplomats, noting that UN Secretary-General Antonio Guterres had initially opposed the move last year.
 "Today, the UN is expected to send all members of the General Assembly the Secretary-General's report... and the report includes the terrorist organisation Hamas for the first time."

 The Foreign Ministry stressed that Hamas's listing follows earlier findings by UN Special Envoy on Sexual Violence in Conflict Pramila Patten in early 2024.
-"The inclusion of Hamas in the blacklist constitutes an international seal of guilt for a grave offense under international law, on the same level as war crimes and crimes against humanity," it said.
+"The inclusion of Hamas in the blacklist constitutes an international seal of guilt for a particularly serious offence under international law, on the same level as war crimes and crimes against humanity," it said.

 "These sexual crimes have not stopped, and we know that Hamas terrorists are sexually abusing hostages.
 Therefore, we continue to demand... the immediate release of all hostages and the disarmament of Hamas," the ministry added.
 It also vowed to counter "false slander" and "blood libels" alleging Israeli culpability.